morungos/morungos.github.io/_drafts/2022-01-22-artificial-intelligence.md

 ## Kuhn's model: AI winters and paradigm shifts

-Most of the people writing about how science -- any science -- works, inevitably start with (and usually finish with) Thomas Kuhn's
+Most of the people writing about how science -- any science -- works, inevitably start with (and often finish with) Thomas Kuhn's
 [*The Structure of Scientific Revolutions*](https://press.uchicago.edu/ucp/books/book/chicago/S/bo13179781.html), a classic in the philosophy of science.
 It is a flawed classic, but a classic nevertheless.